wpmccormack/e1039-analysis/HitEmbedding/macro_ana/README.md

 ```
 You see `list_dst.txt` and `info_dst.txt` are created.

-You then create a compact ROOT file (`ana_tree.root`) from the input data, by executing the following command;
+You then produce a compact ROOT file (`ana_tree.root`) from the input data, by executing the following command;
 ```
 root -b ../Fun4SimDst.C
 ```